 For network shareholders, this is more bad news when it comes to the ad-based business.
 As advertising dollars follow eyeballs, marketers are now shifting ad dollars to digital with media research firm Magna expecting television ad revenue to drop 1.4% this year.
 Considering ad dollars are flowing away from television, the first option of charging more for ads is out of the question for networks.

-TV Land as culprits of show tampering.
+So far, the response to competing for ad based dollars consists of speeding up programming to get the real content: ads.
+The journal specifically mentions Time Warner’s TBS and Viacom’s TV Land as culprits of show tampering.
 And although the WSJ doesn’t address the speed of commercials, it’s safe to assume they are still regular speed.

 Advertisers, shareholders, or viewers, pick two … or none